ffamilyfriendly/oppy/DOCS/commands.md

 - Run code asynchronously
 - Aliases: `ae`
 - Usage: `asynceval await someCode()`
-- You need `BOT OWNER` to run this command
+- Bot owner only
 ### Blacklist
 - Blacklist a user
-- You need `BOT OWNER` to run this command
+- Bot owner only
 ### Eval
 - Run code
 - Aliases: `e`
 - Usage: `eval someCode()`
-- You need `BOT OWNER` to run this command
+- Bot owner only
-### Genhelpmd
+### Generatehelp
-- Generates help documentation in markdown
+- Generates command documentation in markdown
-- You need `BOT OWNER` to run this command
+- Bot owner only
 ### Reload
 - Reload the commands without restarting the bot
 - Aliases: `rel`, `r`
 - Usage: `reload [silent]`
-- You need `BOT OWNER` to run this command
+- Bot owner only
 ### Silenteval
 - Run code silently
 - Aliases: `se`
 - Usage: `silenteval someCode()`
-- You need `BOT OWNER` to run this command
+- Bot owner only
 ### Stop
 - Stop the bot
 - Aliases: `kys`
-- You need `BOT OWNER` to run this command
+- Bot owner only
 ## Examples
 ### Help
-- See the list of all commands
+- See info about commands
+- Allowed in DMs
 ### Ping
 - See the bot's ping
 - Aliases: `pong`
+- Allowed in DMs
 ### Prefix
 - Change the prefix in this server
 - Aliases: `setprefix`